 • Accurate balance overall (approx. 1 inch back from guard)

-• Authentic pattern scabbards with riveted brass chapes, securing tabs and press stud or brown elastic retaining straps.
+• Authentic patterns of hand-stitched leather scabbards with stapled or riveted brass chapes, securing tabs and press stud or brown elastic retaining straps.

 1st Pattern FS Knife